 4. Artificial Intelligence (AI) in eLearning

-Artificial intelligence is referred to the intelligence displayed by machines, as opposed to natural intelligence displayed by humans and animals.
+Artificial intelligence is referred to as the intelligence displayed by machines, as opposed to the natural intelligence displayed by humans and animals.
 It is revolutionizing the whole eLearning experience due to the many advantages it has to offer.
 AI in eLearning can help highlight areas that require improvement and assist students in focusing on areas where they are lagging.
 Advanced AI models can solve many problems for the users in a more comprehensive way as compared to the typical classroom curriculum.
-Furthermore, the technology can also create more realistic experiences compared to traditional linear pre-programmed lessons and eLearning courses.
+Furthermore, technology can also create more realistic experiences compared to traditional linear pre-programmed lessons and eLearning courses.

 In order to use AI for training, the company should have access to an eLearning AI engine, and have programmers who can code the learning interactions/experiences.